 As the plague came closer, many of the rich and powerful fled to this remote valley, hoping to escape Pesta and her broomstick.

 When they had settled, they allowed no one else to enter.
-But in order to communicate with the outside world, people could leave letters under a rock at the entrance of the valley; a stone named The Letter Stone to this very day.
+But in order to communicate with the outside world, people could leave letters under a rock at the entrance of the valley.
+This rock is named The Letter Stone to this very day.
 But no matter how hard they tried to keep Pesta out, she found her way in.
 And except for one young girl, they all died.

-The people discussed and agreed that it was their duty to save her.
+The people discussed amongst themselves, and agreed that it was their duty to save her.
 It took them a long time to track her down.
-She was scared and confused and reminded them of a local bird, the grouse¹, and that was the name they gave her: The Grouse of Jostedal.
+She was scared and confused, and she reminded them of a local bird, the grouse¹.
+And that was the name they gave her: The Grouse of Jostedal.
 They brought the girl back to their own community, and they treated her well.
 For many years, the valley of Jostedal was abandoned.

 But as time went by, new people rediscovered the valley, looking for a place to settle.
 Derelict farmhouses and overgrown fields were mended and cleared.